FionaMacNeill/researchportfolio/content/post/2021/07/What makes an online space inclusive?/index.md

 - Someone to help manage contributions in the chat if the speaker is mainly engaged with the live audio contributions.
 - Provide different ways for people to answer questions and interact during the meeting/session/event.

-<iframe src="https://embed.polleverywhere.com/discourses/pBlLelZLv5pBXP2pPhcx2?controls=none&amp;short_poll=true" width="800px" height="600px"></iframe>
-In case you cannot access the embedded content above, <a href="https://www.polleverywhere.com/discourses/pBlLelZLv5pBXP2pPhcx2?preview=true&amp;controls=none">here is a direct link to the results</a>.
+Access the second poll results, <a href="https://www.polleverywhere.com/discourses/pBlLelZLv5pBXP2pPhcx2?preview=true&amp;controls=none">via this direct link</a>.

 ### Results and Summary
 ### Things that help